How Can I Document My PTSD in Order to Get Social Security Benefits?

 • excessive anxiety or fear.

-While almost all people who live through a trauma will experience some degree of shock or fear as a result, those with PTSD have long-lasting, severe symptoms that tend to worsen over time if left untreated.
+While almost everybody who has lived through a traumatic event will feel some degree of shock or fear as a result, people with PTSD have long-lasting, intense symptoms that, when left untreated, tend to get worse over time.
 Treatment for PTSD often includes some combination of medication, counseling, cognitive-behavioral therapy, or psychotherapy.

-• exposure to a death or threatened death, serious injury, or violence
+• exposure to actual or threatened death, serious injury, or violence

 • subsequent involuntary re-experiencing of the traumatic event (for example, intrusive memories, dreams, or flashbacks)